dkessner/PCHA/_sources/welcome.md

 <iframe src="unit_circle/index.html" width="420" height="220"></iframe>
 </div>

-Here's a fun quote from an article "Calculus Is Good for You" that appeared in _Scientific American_ in 1871 (150 years ago!).
+A quote from the article "Calculus Is Good for You" in _Scientific American_ in 1871 (150 years ago!):

 > It is admitted by all metaphysicians and educators that the calculus brings
 > into play more faculties of the mind than any other branch of learning.